 Desalination Executable Solution and Logistics Plan (DESAL Plan)

-The San Luis Obispo County Flood Control and Water Conservation District (District) is kicking off Phase 1 of a 5-Phase effort to identify and implement a local desalination project.
-Desalination, the process of removing salt from seawater and/or brackish water to create a freshwater resource, can provide a safe, long-term, drought-proof, and resilient water supply.
+The San Luis Obispo County Flood Control and Water Conservation District (District) is working collaboratively with local partners on a 5-Phase effort to identify and, if feasible and supported, implement a local ocean desalination project.
+Desalination, the process of removing salt from seawater and/or brackish water to create a freshwater resource, can provide a safe, long-term, droughtproof, and resilient water supply.

 Timeline

-Desalination projects take time to plan, permit, and construct.
-Factors that contribute to the feasibility of a desalination project are permitting, funding, community support, and environmental protection.
-The County has coordinated with the Countywide Water Action Team (CWAT), and informal working group of staff from entities accross the county with water supply planning responsibilities, to create a 5-phase approach to develop a desalination project.
-Right now, the County is pursuing Phase 1: DESAL Plan, which includes stakeholder engagement, funding procurement, and developing a scope of work.
+Desalination projects take decades to plan, permit, and construct.
+Factors that contribute to the feasibility of a desalination project include demonstrated need for the supply, permitting, funding, facility siting, community support, cultural resources and environmental protection, among others.
+The District has coordinated with the Countywide Water Action Team (CWAT), an informal working group of staff from entities across the County with water supply planning responsibilities, to create a 5-phased approach to develop a desalination project.

 - City of Arroyo Grande